Green hydrogen is crucial in the future energy system

 The hydrogen market is currently shifting from ‘idea’ towards realization.
 The Netherlands has set a target in its Climate Agreement to reduce 19,4 Mton CO2-uitstoot in 2030 and achieve an electrolysis capacity of 3 to 4 gigawatts (GW) by 2030, while the European goal is 40 to 60 GW by the same year.
 But planning and setting goals alone will not get us there.
 Dutch industry does realize that they must take the helm themselves.
 But how fanatically each steers that ship varies.

 The largest existing hydrogen plant currently has a capacity of 10 megawatts (MW).
 Concrete plans are in place for a green hydrogen plant in the Netherlands: Shell’s Holland Hydrogen I. The oil company made the final investment decision for this in the summer of 2022.
 The plant will have a capacity of 200 megawatts, producing 60,000 kilograms of renewable hydrogen per day starting in 2025.
 Cost: 1 billion euros.
-So, we see that the slow starters are already almost out of sight of the frontrunners.
 The pace in the hydrogen chain differs and as a result, plans and investments are running asynchronously.
 Result: delay and the Netherlands loses its frontrunner position, despite having all the ingredients to become world leader hydrogen.

 Blueprint factory: from megawatt to gigawatt